akshar8460/AirBnB-Project/README.md

 ## Data Cleaning (Python)

-We performed data cleaning and preprocessing on the raw dataset to make it suitable for analysis.
+Performed data cleaning and preprocessing on the raw dataset to make it suitable for analysis.
 The following steps were taken:

 - Data cleaning: Handling missing values, removing duplicates, and correcting data types.
 - Feature engineering: Creating new features or transforming existing ones as needed.